Use non-obvious answers to security questions

 If you've lost your phone

 If you ever lose your phone then you should try to find a computer and change the passwords for your different accounts straight away, just in case a thief does manage to access your phone.
+For more details see our Help!
+I've lost my phone page.

 We have more in-depth advice to looking after your phone on our page here.